MarcelWaldvogel/measure-gpg-signing-speed/README.md

 key (including its type) and the resulting time for all ten runs.

-To ensure a warm cache and that any necessary background processes are already running (notably `gpg-agent`), run the test twice and only report the second set of results.
+To ensure a warm cache and that any necessary background processes are already running (notably `gpg-agent`), run the test twice on an otherwise idle system and only report the second set of results.

 This is a single-threaded test, as `gpg` will serialize the actual private-key operation (in this case, signing) through the single `gpg-agent` anyway.